-During fiscal 2017, Integra had seven employees in Canada, and two employees in Reno, Nevada.
-Integra relies on a consultant on a contract basis to provide services, management and personnel who assist Integra, to carry out its water treatment and environmental monitoring obligations on the DeLamar Project.
+During fiscal 2018, Integra had 20 employees, with eight based in Canada, one employee based in Denver, one employee in Reno, Nevada and ten employees on site in Idaho.
+During fiscal 2018, the Company relied on a third-party, EM Strategies, on a contract basis to provide services, management and personnel, to carry out its water treatment and environmental monitoring obligations on the DeLamar Project.
+EM Strategies employed six full-time employees and two part-time employees.